Why Gummy Vitamins Work So Well

 Taste-masking becomes a controlled quality attribute

-When sensory is treated like a spec-not a marketing afterthought-the format delivers a consistent experience that customers trust.
+When sensory is treated like a spec—not a marketing afterthought—the format delivers a consistent experience customers trust.

 The hidden advantage: gummies push tighter in-process controls

-Gummies are less forgiving than people expect.
+Gummies are less forgiving than most people expect.
 The best programs treat them like a controlled system: defined targets, monitored checkpoints, and documented procedures aligned with cGMP expectations.

-• Deposit weight control for piece-to-piece consistency
+• Deposit weight for piece-to-piece consistency

 Packaging becomes part of the product